roodrigoc/SNOC/README.md

 1. Ensure Node.js is installed on your system.
 2. Install dependencies using `npm install`.
-3. Configure the SMTP and email settings in `noc.conf`.
+3. Configure the SMTP and email settings in `snoc.conf`.
-4. Start the server using `node nocsrv.js`.
+4. Start the server using `node snocsrv.js`.
 5. Access the web interface via `http://localhost:3000` in your browser.

 Feel free to explore and contribute to this project!
 If you encounter any issues or have suggestions, please open an issue on GitHub.